jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 # Running an Unregistered Server

-It is highly recommended to test your server on a **Public Directory** first so as to narrow down any subsequent problems in uregistered mode.
+It is highly recommended to test your server on a **Public Directory** first so as to narrow down any subsequent problems in unregistered mode.

 ### Port forwarding